Sponsored Links

 • ICE: This regime includes ifosfamide, carboplatin and etoposide

 • GND: Gemcitabine in combination with vinorelbine and doxorubicin are administered in this regime.
-This drug combination is seen to be very effective in patients suffering from a relapse after having undergone treatment with the CHOP or EPOCH regimes.
+This drug combination is seen to be very effective in patients suffering from a relapse after having undergone treatment with the CHOP or EPOCH regimens.

 • Cancer Patients have more options through clinical studies.
 Follow this link to learn more and find a clinical study opportunity near you.